Deluze/qpang-essence-emulator/README.md

 If the CMake generation failed, please clear the build directory to prevent caching.

 After running these steps a visual studio solution should be generated in the build directory and you can open up the project.
-Open the solution and set the start up projects to `EssenceAuth` and `EssenceGame`.
-Make sure that build mode is set to either Release or RelWithDbgInfo.
+Open the solution and set the start up projects to `EssenceAuth` and `EssenceGame`. **Make sure that build mode is set to either `Release` or `RelWithDbgInfo`**.

 You can now start your build, the first build should take a while, give it some time.